2015-2016 Seasonal Influenza Vaccine

 The U.S. influenza quadrivalent vaccines for 2015-2016 will contain:

 A/Switzerland/9715293/2013 (H3N2) –like virus;

 Production and distribution of seasonal influenza vaccine is never guaranteed.
 Each spring the IIP requests from the Centers for Disease Control and Prevention (CDC) the number of seasonal flu doses needed based upon provider surveys, population, estimated vaccine uptake, and available funding.
 The final number of doses made available to the IIP is dependent upon the contracts CDC secures with vaccine manufacturers as well as vaccine production.

-The requested 2014-2015 seasonal flu vaccine will be allocated by the CDC to the IIP in waves from August through December.
-The IIP will distribute the influenza vaccine through provider orders as it becomes available.
+The requested 2015-2016 seasonal flu vaccine will be allocated by the CDC to the IIP as it becomes available from the distribution center (McKesson) in waves from August through December.
+The IIP will distribute the influenza vaccine through provider orders as the vaccine is available.
 The IIP will only be supplying the quadrivalent formulation of pediatric influenza vaccine.

-The 2014-2015 seasonal influenza vaccine can be ordered from the IIP through the Immunization Reminder Information System (IRIS) beginning August 25, 2014.
-The available pediatric influenza vaccine will be listed in IRIS on the Create Orders screen.
+The 2015-2016 seasonal influenza vaccine can be ordered from the IIP through the Immunization Reminder Information System (IRIS) beginning September 8, 2015.
+The available pediatric influenza vaccine will be listed in IRIS on the Create Order screen.

 Influenza vaccine orders do not need to follow your ordering frequency.

 Influenza vaccine only orders will require a current refrigerator temperature; however, a full inventory count will not be required.
-For an influenza vaccine only order, click inventory count, click Enter New Count, and then click Save & Submit.
+For influenza vaccine only orders, click inventory count, click Enter New Count, and then click Save & Submit.

 Orders that are reduced or denied (because the influenza vaccine is not available) will not be tracked and will not be filled at a later date.
 If an influenza order is denied, then a new order will need to be placed.
 There will be no backorders.